ecmwf/ecflow/docs/ug/glossary.rst

            - :token:`suite`

    suite definition
       The suite definition is the hierarchical :term:`node` tree.
-It describes how your :term:`task`'s run and interact.
+It describes how your :term:`task`\ s run and interact.
 It can be built up using:

       * Ascii text file by following the rules defined in the ecFlow :ref:`grammar`.
 Hence any language can be used, to generate this format.